Training and events

 "If you can't explain it simply, you don't understand it well enough" - Albert Einstein

-This year's 3MT took place at the Summer Showcase on 6th June 2018 and was open to all PhD and EngD students to enter (and watch)!
+This year's 3MT will take place at the Summer Showcase on 12th June 2019 and is open to all Loughborough University and Loughborough University London Doctoral to enter (and watch)!

-The winner received an iPad mini, with two runners-up receiving £50 vouchers, and a £20 voucher for the people's choice award (for competition winners visit here).
+The winner will receive an iPad mini, with two runners-up receiving £50 vouchers, and a £20 voucher for the people's choice award (for competition winners visit here).

 - A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any description, the slide is to be presented from the beginning of the oration).